vcu-ssg/ssg-quarto-docker-tutorial-broken/site/apache-php-remote-mysql/README.md

 # Apache-PHP docker-compose example

+This example is primarily for development.
+You would probably prefer to run nginx as a load balancer and reverse proxy, a database locally, and a web site with files inside the container.

 In this example, we use docker and docker-compose to locally host an apache/php server and local web page.
 The web page connects to the CMSC508.COM mysql server and lists all the tables in the HR database.